Welcome.

 - Submitted work must be previously unpublished, which includes publication on personal blogs, social media accounts, and other websites.
 Previously published work will be automatically disqualified.

-- The entry fee is $20.
+- The entry fee per submission is $20.

 - Writers from historically marginalized or underrepresented groups are invited to submit for free until we reach fifty submissions in this category.